fishcus/KAP-manual/en/config/pushdown/pushdown_native.en.md

 ##  Pushdown to Native SparkSQL

-KAP supports Query Pushdown since 2.4.
-If the query is Cube incapable, KAP will route the query to the pushdown query engine.
+Kyligence Enterprise supports Query Pushdown since 2.4.
+If the query is Cube incapable, Kyligence Enterprise will route the query to the pushdown query engine.

 #### Turn on Query Pushdown